unionai/unionai-docs/source/administration/cli-authentication-types.md

 ## DeviceFlow

 With DeviceFlow the command line tool returns a URL that the user can then navigate to.
-The authentication flow with this mechanism works like this:
+The DeviceFlow authentication flow works like this:

-* The user invokes `uctl` or `union` to perform an operation in Union.
+* The user invokes `union` or `uctl` to perform an operation in Union.
 * The command returns a URL.
 * The user navigates to that URL and follows the instructions.
 * Upon successful login, the command-line action completes.